HL7/cql/input/pages/04-logicalspecification.md

 For decimal values, trailing zeroes are ignored.

 For quantities, this means that the dimensions of each quantity must be the same, but not necessarily the unit.
 For example, units of 'cm' and 'm' are comparable, but units of 'cm2' and 'cm' are not.
+When comparing quantities with different units, convert to the least granular unit and then compare the resulting decimal values using decimal semantics.
 Attempting to operate on quantities with invalid units will result in null.
 When a quantity has no units specified, it is treated as a quantity with the default unit ('1').

 For time-valued quantities, UCUM definite-time duration quantities above days (and weeks) are not comparable to calendar duration quantities above days (and weeks), and such comparisons return null.
 Definite-time duration unit conversions shall be performed as specified in ISO-8601, while calendar-time duration unit conversions shall be performed according to the calendar duration semantics.
 In particular, unit conversion between variable length calendar durations (i.e. years and months) and definite-time durations (i.e. days or below) results in null.